 National and World Ministries

-Border Ministries/Just Coffee: Trinity supports Mark Adams, a missionary in Mexico, and the ministry he oversees partnering with Cafe Justo or Just Coffee.
+Frontera de Cristo: Trinity supports PCUSA missionary Mark Adams and the Just Coffe (Cafe Justo) ministry on the Mexican border.
 This ministry provides an avenue for coffee growers in Mexico to sell their free-trade coffee and provide for their families, allowing them to stay in their homeland rather than seek employment elsewhere.
-We use Cafe Justo coffee in many of our gatherings, and we facilitate orders about four times a year.
+We order coffee in bulk several times yearly for use by members and for church events.

 Outreach Foundation: Trinity supports the Outreach Foundation, an organization that provides mission support to many places around the world.